Non-Steepness and Maximum Likelihood Estimation Properties of the Truncated Multivariate Normal Distributions: Introduction

-Although nearly three decades have elapsed since the appearance of del Castillo's results, there has been no subsequent investigation of the multivariate truncated normal distributions; it is this observation which initially motivated our research.
-We consider in this article the family, $\mcalP_\mcalD$, of truncated multivariate $d$-dimensional normal distributions such that every univariate component is one-sided truncated.
+During the three decades that have elapsed since the appearance of del Castillo's article \cite{delCastillo}, there has been no subsequent investigation of the multivariate truncated normal distributions as an exponential family.
+It is this observation of the absence of such results that initially motivated our research here and in \cite{Levine}.
+We consider in this article the family, $\mcalP_\mcalD$, of extended truncated multivariate $d$-dimensional normal distributions such that every univariate component is one-sided truncated.
 Our first main result, given in Section \ref{sec_non_regularity} is that the family $\mcalP_\mcalD$ is a multivariate exponential family.
-We prove that the natural parameter space, $\mcalD$, consists of a union of $d+1$ subsets, all but one of which are not open; as a consequence, we deduce that $\mcalD$ itself is not open and therefore $\mcalP_\mcalD$ is not regular.
+We prove that the canonical (or natural) parameter space, $\mcalD$, consists of a union of $d+1$ subsets, all but one of which are not open; consequently, we deduce that $\mcalD$ is not open and therefore $\mcalP_\mcalD$ is not regular.

 In Section \ref{sec_non_steep}, we prove that the family $\mcalP_\mcalD$ is non-steep.
 As the marginal distributions of the truncated multivariate normal distributions generally are not truncated normal \cite{Levine}, the non-steepness property in the multivariate case does not follow from the univariate case.
-By analyzing the cumulant-generating function of the family $\mcalP_\mcalD$, we prove that the gradient of that function remains bounded near certain boundary points in $\mcalD$, hence we deduce that $\mcalP_\mcalD$ is not steep.
+By analyzing the cumulant-generating function of the family $\mcalP_\mcalD$, we prove that the gradient of that function remains bounded near certain boundary points in $\mcalD$, hence we find that $\mcalP_\mcalD$ is not steep.